All Episodes

 This takes me back to something I said in the first of the program.

-What he's saying is look, we out here see what's going on.
+What he's saying is, look, we out here see what's going on.

 We see a guy literally letting people die to get his own way.

-He said, We know who shut down the government.
+He said, we know who shut down the government.

 And it wasn't Ted Cruz, and it wasn't the Republicans.

-As I was sharing, and I interrupted myself.
+And it's like I was sharing, and I interrupted myself.

-I'm glad Jerry Cole reminded me.
+I'm glad Jerry called and reminded me.

 I can't avoid those discussions.

-And one of the guys at dinner said, look, they don't have to warn people Obama's a socialist, and they don't have to talk about Obama trashing the Constitution.
+And one of the guys at dinner said, look, they don't have to warn people Obama's a socialist.

-And then point to Obamacare, right here in the middle of an absolute disaster of a rollout.
+Why don't they just say the guy's incompetent and then point to Obamacare right here in the middle of an absolute disaster of a rollout?

 All they got to do is say he doesn't know how to do this.

-You know, even if you behave under the premise that Obama's a series, he wants to do good, and he's really trying, do it that way.
+You know, even if you behave under the premise that Obama's a series, he wants to do good and he's really trying, do it that way.

 He's failing big time because he doesn't know how.

-He doesn't look at our foreign policy, the guy said.
+Look at our foreign policy, the guy said.

 It's an absolute embarrassment.